woupiestek/rlox/log.md

 ### special array support

 If ever needed, the object tables support arrays-as-slices again: asumming that and array of objects can always be allocated to have adjacent indices in this new style heap, an array just needs a class, a length and a start index.

 This an idea about a new kind of object: just have a table of properties, and point to the start of the object in that table.
 It won't work if objects can gain new members, of course.
 It might work for classes in rlox, though, since the list of methods is fixed.

+### key set class

+Perhaps the table should be split into a keyset and an array of values.
+The keyset serves as string pool.
+The array of values is kind of a side show in most cases, and perhaps could benefit from specialization.
+Like the `table<value>` could eventually be a `(keyset, tags, union { pointer, f64, ... })`.

+Lox strings are special anyway, so maybe build their memory manager first.

 ## 2023-06-11